EoghanOConnor/MNIST/README.md

 # MNIST

 Description: The MNIST dataset is a set of single digit images.
 These images are classified by a CNN.
-             The MNIST dataset has become the benchmark test of a model.
+             The MNIST dataset has become the benchmark testing a model's accuracy.
 With the aim to get as close to 100% without reaching it.
 This model has an accuracy of 99.2% to 99.4%.